xuan1905/verifiers/README.md

 ```
 See `examples/doublecheck.py` for a complete example.

-To create your own multi-step environment, you can inherit from `MultiStepEnv` and implement the following methods:
+To create your own multi-step environment, inherit from `MultiStepEnv` and implement:
 ```python
 def get_dataset(self, **kwargs: Any) -> Dataset:
     pass